g-lok/gs-dotfiles/medium.md

 ```

+BUG: This is still asking for sudo, which it shouldn't be doing.
+WHY DOES NOTHING IN MAC RESPECT THE SUDO SESSION I ALREADY ESTABLISHED?!?!

 #### Homebrew Issues

 I ended up having a lot of issues with Homebrew not respecting the sudo earlier and constantly asking for the user's password when installing this or that cask.
 This is especially a problem when using `gum spin`, since gum spin won't let you know about any prompts and will just hang there.

 In order to get Homebrew to work without prompts, you have to do a few things:

 1. Get the user password and assign it to a variable that begins with "HOMEBREW_".
-This is because we're going to have to echo that variable from another script, and Homebrew unsets most env variables that don't have that prefix.
+This is because we're going to have to echo that variable from another script, and Homebrew unsets most env variables that don't have that prefix, so your script will echo nothing.
 1. Create a simple script that `echo`s the password env variable up there.
 1. `export` an env variable called `SUDO_ASKPASS`, which has to point to the script above that spits out the password.
 Homebrew will use this to pass the password to any sudo prompts that come up.
-Note that this isn't using `eval` to actually execute the script, it is just a string to the location, because `SUDO_ASKPASS` makes no sense.<br>
+Note that this isn't using `eval` to actually execute the script, it is just a string to the scipt file location, because `SUDO_ASKPASS` makes no sense.<br>
 ```bash
 export SUDO_ASKPASS="$GS_DOTFILES_PATH/install.d/returnpass.sh"
 ```
 1 `export CI=true` for good measure.

 Another problem I'm STILL having is that my `gum choose` code to select which App bundles to include isn't working.
 For some reason it doesn't parse the array properly and returns a long newline delimited string of your choices.